jadams029/GitFundamentals/Commands/Clone.md

 Cloning a repository is the act of creating a new directory and an associated copt of the remote repository.
 It will be a clone, meaning it has all the tracked commits and commit history.

-It will also be associated with the remote, meaning that yoiu can use the ` git pull` command to pull updates from the original repository.
+It will also be associated with the remote, meaning that you can use the `git pull` command to pull updates from the original repository.

 It can be done with the `git clone` command as seen here:
 ```